 - The actor who provided the voice of Glottis, Alan Blumenfeld, also appeared as the voice of The Milkman in another Tim Shafer game, Psychonauts.

-- When you are in the Calavera Cafe, if you go to the stairway and walk into it backwards, you will slide down.
+- When players are in the Calavera Cafe, if they go to the stairway and walk into it backwards, Manny will slide down.

-- When talking to Velasco by the SS Limbo you see a face on the moon.
+- When talking to Velasco by the SS Limbo, players can see a face on the moon.

-- If you type "blam" during gameplay, Manny's body will explode, comes back together and he will say "ouch!"
+- If players type "blam" during gameplay, Manny's body will explode, comes back together and he will say "ouch!"